Roasted Vegetables

 Health Benefits

-- High fiber content supports digestive health and satiety
+- High water content (80-95%) supports hydration and satiety with minimal calories

 Buying Guide